home-assistant/home-assistant.io/source/_components/tuya.markdown

 - force_update
 - pull_devices

 Devices state data and new devices will refresh automatically.
-If you want to refresh all devices information or get new devices related to your account manually, you can call the `force_update` or `pull_devices` service
+If you want to refresh all devices information or get new devices related to your account manually, you can call the `force_update` or `pull_devices` service.